overlookmotel/router-tree/README.md

 } );
 ```

-NB Files are also filtered by file extension according to the `type` option, regardless of `options.filterFiles` (see below).
+NB Files are also filtered by file extension according to the `types` option (see below), in addition to filtering by `options.filterFiles`.

 #### Filesystem concurrency

-Maximum number of concurrent filesystem operations can be set with `options.maxConcurrent`.
+Maximum number of concurrent filesystem operations can be set with `maxConcurrent` option.
 Default is `5`.

 Does not apply to `routerTree.sync()`.